 What is Irvine Prairie?

 Irvine Prairie is a 292 acre prairie-in-progress on the farm of Cathy Irvine in memory of her husband David.
 In partnership with Cathy and the farm operator, we are restoring an ecologically diverse tallgrass prairie that engages current and future generations of students and community members in learning about Iowa’s prairie heritage and appreciating the benefits provided by prairie.

 The Iowa Natural Heritage Foundation holds the conservation easement on the property, and the University of Northern Iowa Foundation Properties Corporation is the owner.
 The site was dedicated on May 18, 2018.
 The UNI Alumni Magazine ran a story with photos of the dedication in their Spring 2019 issue.
 The local Dysart Reporter ran an article in September 2018.

 Over a period of five years we anticipate planting about 100 species of native prairie plants, using the most genetically diverse and regionally appropriate seed sources available, and closely matching species with soil moisture conditions.
 Some hard-to-establish species are started in our greenhouse and introduced as plugs.
 The Tallgrass Prairie Center uses the best known approaches to controlling weeds and encouraging diverse, native wildlife.
 We are committed to documenting the work, and carefully monitoring the results, to guide future management decisions.

 Irvine Prairie will be a place for the community and kids of all ages to learn about Iowa's prairie heritage.
-Watch this space for more information on visiting Irvine Prairie on your own or with a group:
+Please see these pages for more information on visiting Irvine Prairie on your own or with a group:

 Finding Irvine Prairie